tek5030/lab-mosaic/lab-guide/1-get-an-overview.md

 We have chosen to distribute the code on the following files:
 - *main.cpp*

-  Starts lab 4, catches any exceptions and prints their error message on the console.
+  Launches the program, catches any exceptions and prints their error message on the console.

 - *lab_mosaic.h, lab_mosaic.cpp*